 Hydrogen Sulfide SIBO

 Hydrogen sulfide SIBO is the less commonly understood type of SIBO, which there is currently no breath test available for detecting it, making it difficult to diagnose.
 However, flat lining of methane and hydrogen on a lactulose breath test (below 3-4 for the duration of the test), when symptoms of smelly rotten-egg gas are present, can indicate the presence of hydrogen sulfide SIBO and should be treated accordingly.

 What about stool tests?

 Stool testing is another method for testing for dysfunction and imbalances in the gut, and many people wonder if this is an accurate way to test for SIBO.
 Although stool testing has made many advances in recent years and is a very useful tool when it comes to understanding our digestive issues, it does not detect SIBO.
 This is simply because a stool test is looking at more what is going on in the large intestine.
 There are some useful markers that may correlate with SIBO, but this is not a cost effective or reliable test for SIBO.

 SIBO lactulose breath testing is a very useful diagnostic tool, and definitely something you should consider if you have IBS, or daily issues with bloating, gas, and other SIBO related symptoms discussed.

-To have the test completed with me, you need to be completing my program The IBS Protocol (enrollment opens soon!!), or be working with me 1:1.
-If you're interested in getting this process started, book a FREE 20 minute discovery call with me.
+To have the test completed with me, you need to be working with me as a client.
+If you're interested in getting this process started, book a FREE 20 minute introductory consultation with me.
 These are no obligation chats, where you can ask any questions you may have before committing.